1D nonlinear backward stochastic differential equations: a unified theory and applications: Comparison theorems and existence and uniqueness results

 (ii) Let $\delta=0$, $\lambda=0$, $\alpha\in (1,2]$ and $\alpha^*$ be the conjugate of $\alpha$.
 If $\int_0^T f_s{\rm d}s\in \exp(\mu L^{2\over \alpha^*})$ and both processes $(\exp(\mu(|Y_t|)^{2\over \alpha^*}))_{t\in\T}$ and $(\exp(\mu(|Y'_t|)^{2\over \alpha^*}))_{t\in\T}$ are of class (D) for each $\mu>0$, then for each $t\in\T$, we have $Y_t\leq Y'_t$.
 In particular, if the random variable $\int_0^T f_s{\rm d}s$ and both processes $Y$ and $Y'$ are all bounded, then for each $t\in\T$, $Y_t\leq Y'_t$. \end{thm}

-\begin{rmk} Let us suppose that the generator $g$ satisfies assumption (EX3) with $h(\cdot,\cdot,\cdot)$ being defined in \eqref{eq:2.7} for $\delta=0$, $\lambda=0$, $\alpha=2$.
+\begin{rmk} Assertions in \cref{thm:3.6} were given in \cite{FanHuTang2023SPA,FanHu2021SPA,FanHuTang2020CRM}, respectively.
+Furthermore, let us suppose that the generator $g$ satisfies assumption (EX3) with $h(\cdot,\cdot,\cdot)$ being defined in \eqref{eq:2.7} for $\delta=0$, $\lambda=0$, $\alpha=2$.
 For the case of the bounded terminal condition, it has been shown in \cite{Fan2016SPA} and \cite{Kobylanski2000AP} that in order to ensure that the (strictly) comparison result in \cref{thm:3.6} holds, the assumption (UN3) can be weakened such that the generator $g$ further satisfies assumption (UN1) and the following locally Lipschitz condition in $z$: $\as$, for each $(y,z_1,z_2)\in \R\times\R^{1\times d}\times\R^{1\times d}$,

 with $\delta\in [0,1]$ and $\gamma>0$.
 For the case of the unbounded terminal condition, it has been shown in \cite{FanHuTang2020CRM} that in order to ensure that the comparison result in \cref{thm:3.6} holds, the assumption (UN3) can be weakened such that the generator $g$ is uniformly Lipschitz continuous in $y$ and further satisfies \eqref{eq:3.12*} with $\delta\in [0,1)$ and an additional strictly positive/negative quadratic condition of the generator $g$ in $z$, see assumptions (H3) and (H3') in \cite{FanHuTang2020CRM} for more details. \end{rmk}